noir-lang/noir/docs/docs/how-aztec-works/faq.md

 - Internal send: 17,000 gas
 - Withdraw: 5,000 gas for ETH to EOA 30,000 gas to contract.

-Our new UltraPlonk research will reduce the costs of internal sends by 3x, which we plan to deploy by August 2021.

 ### Do I pay any fees to Aztec for my zkETH/DAI transactions?

 Aztec doesn’t make any money from transaction fees on the platform, surplus transaction fees accumulate on a smart contract and are used to subsided future transactions in busy periods with high gas prices.